-The Quaker Information Center at the Earlham School of Religion in Richmond, Indiana, can help.
-Their site has information on Quakerism, a resource list of printed publications, and this list of major collections of U.S. Quaker archives:
+Begin with the Quaker Information Center at the Earlham School of Religion in Richmond, Indiana.
+Their site features information on Quakerism, a resource list of printed publications, and information on major Quaker collections of U.S. archives.

-Following are some of the major collections of the records of U.S. Friends meetings.
-It would be helpful and appreciated if you would review the web pages of these collections before making inquiries to them:
+And here are some of the major collections of the records of U.S. Friends meetings.
+Please review the web pages for these collections before making inquiries to these archives:

-- Most archives of Philadelphia Yearly Meeting and Baltimore Yearly Meeting are stored with one or both of the two libraries listed below.
+- Most archives of Philadelphia Yearly Meeting and Baltimore Yearly Meeting located at one or both of the two libraries listed below.

-- The records of New York Yearly Meeting are deposited in the Friends Historical Library at Swarthmore College.
+- The records of New York Yearly Meeting located in the Friends Historical Library at Swarthmore College.
 Friends Historical Library Swarthmore College Phone: 610-328-8496 Email: [email protected] (See the link for “genealogy.”)